invertedv/df/docs/getting_started.md

 We'll walk through an example that:

 1. Creates a dataframe.
-2. Creates a summary, calculating values.
+2. Finds some summary statistics.
 3. Create a derivative dataframe.
-3. Save the result.
+3. Saves the result.

 This should provide a general orientation to how df works.
 The Examples section has examples of specifc methods.

-### Here We Go
+### Here We Go!

 Suppose you have a CSV with these columns:

 - dt. date.
-Type: date, date format: mm/dd/ccyy.
+Type: date.
 - status.
 Status at dt.
 Type: string.
 Values: C, D.
 - age.
 Age (in months) at dt.
 Type: integer.
 - bal.
 Balance at dt.
 Type: float.

-The file we'll use, accts.csv, is in the data directory of the package.
+The file we'll use, getting_started.csv, is in the data directory of the df package.

 Our task:

 1. Read in the file.
 2. Generate a few summary statistics:
-   a.
-Number of accounts
+	- Number of accounts
-   b.
-Average balance
+	- Average balance
-   c.
-Number of accounts in March
+	- Number of accounts in March
 3. By age and dt calculate:
-   a. the average balance
+   - the average balance
-   b. the percentage of balances that are in status D
+   - the percentage of balances that are in status D
-   c. the percentage of balances that are this age at this dt
+   - the percentage of balances that are this age at this dt
-   d. save the output to a CSV
+4. Save the output to a CSV

 This code is implemented in the function TestStart1 in mem/mem_test.go.
 The setup code looks like: